A Co-active partnership.

 Where I believed, the goals I was setting myself initially.
 Were fundamental to me moving forward, and a way of achieving outcomes.
-After a while, I understood that they were all contributing to the end goal.
+After a while, I understood that they were all contributing to the end goal - 'living your best life'.

 Ulitimately, becoming authentic, ending the internal conflict and suffering.
 Doing things, I feel I should be doing, not what I think I should be doing.
 Also, gaining inner peace, something I'd not experienced in years.

 Achieving these, allowing me to further my pursuit of creating a new career, sharing my story, and serving people.